 8 Fun Things to Do in Beautiful Kristiansand, Norway

-Kristiansand is a small and picturesque coastal city in southern Norway.
-It is a popular destination for summer holiday travel and sightseeing – and for good reason!
+Kristiansand is a picturesque coastal city located near the southern tip of Norway.
+Its festivals, sandy beach, and status as one of the sunniest cities in the country make it a popular destination for summer holiday travel and sightseeing – and for good reason!
 This post lists eight of the top things to do while visiting Kristiansand.

 Top things to do in Kristiansand